 - Place your yeast, the 1/3 cup of warm water and the teaspoon of sugar in the warmed bowl, mix everything through and allow the yeast to proof for about 10 minutes.
 If your yeast isn’t bubbly and you don’t smell that beery, yeasty smell then your yeast isn’t active and you might as well not waste your ingredients.
 If it is bubbly…

-- Now start adding flour 1/2 cup at a time, stirring well to incorporate.
-Add about 3 cups or until the dough looks starts coming together.
+- Add up to 1/2 cup additional flour, a little at a time and stir well to incorporate.
 I use a dough scraper to get all of the dough off of the sides of the bowl and at some point it is easier to work with than my heavy wooden spoon.
+It may take a little practice to feel what is the right time to stop adding flour, but don’t get discouraged, this is totally worth learning to make.

 - Then cover the bowl with plastic wrap or a tea towel that has been rinsed in hot water and wrung out.
 Allow the dough to rest for 15 minutes.
 This prevents you from adding too much flour ultimately and keeps the bread from getting too heavy.
 Turn off the oven but leave the door closed.